 Fresh Herb Vinaigrette

-(If you have a lot of sage on hand, this recipe for Fried Sage is wonderful.
+(If you have a lot of sage on hand, this recipe for Fried Sage is special and fun.
 Fried Sage is easy and so pretty.
 The fried leaves are great for snacking and discussing; or they make an exciting garnish for any dish.)

 We enjoy adding more delicate herbs (or edible flowers) to salads too; basil, tarragon, dill, cilantro and parsley are all lovely herbs to toss in with lettuce or with which to decorate a composed salad.